 - a) All details within this policy are understood.
-If anything is not understood it must be brought to the attention of the Head - b) He or she has an up-to-date awareness of E-safety and data protection matters and of the school online safety policy and practices - c) He or she has read and understood the staff and pupil acceptable usage policies (for pupils, see Appendix I; for staff, see Appendix II for pupils) - d) He or she reports any suspected misuse, problem or E-safety incident to the E-safety officer and Designated Safeguarding Lead (DSL) immediately - e) Any digital communications with pupils (email, cloud platforms) are on a professional level and only carried out using official school systems, adhering to this policy - f) He or she embeds safe and responsible usage of digital technology in all aspects of the curriculum and other school activities - g) He or she ensures pupils follow the pupils' acceptable usage policy and understand the tenets of pupils' appropriate digital usage as set out in section 2.6 below - h) He or she acts as good role models for the pupils in their use of digital technology - i) That any data breach is immediately reported in accordance with the Data Protection Policy - j) Each understands the reporting flowcharts contained within this policy.
+If anything is not understood it must be brought to the attention of the Head - b) He or she has an up-to-date awareness of e-safety and data protection matters and of the school online safety policy and practices - c) He or she has read and understood the staff and pupil acceptable usage policies (for pupils, see Appendix I; for staff, see Appendix II) - d) He or she reports any suspected misuse, problem or e-safety incident to the e-safety officer and Designated Safeguarding Lead (DSL) immediately using CPOMS - e) Any digital communications with pupils (email, Google Classroom, cloud platforms) are on a professional level and only carried out using official school systems, adhering to this policy - f) He or she embeds safe and responsible usage of digital technology in all aspects of the curriculum and other school activities and that is clearly indicated in all planning for every unit of work throughout the curriculum.
+Coordinators have responsibility for ensuring planned digital learning must be authentic and purposeful and extend past drill and skill, word processing and the creation of presentations. - g) He or she ensures pupils follow the pupils' acceptable usage policy and understand the tenets of pupils' appropriate digital usage as set out in section 2.6 below - h) He or she acts as good role models for the pupils in their use of digital technology - i) That any data breach is immediately reported in accordance with the Data Protection Policy